 Letting your small dog jump up and down off of furniture can cause injuries, especially in developing puppies.
 There are several styles of pet ramps and stairs available that will help your puppy get up and down off of couches and beds with ease.

 After trying a half dozen products for puppies that get sick in the car, we found that HomeoPet Travel Anxiety is the easiest to administer and is most effective.
-In fact, one of our puppies that had been dealing with car sickness was able to travel peacefully from Denver to Texas without vomiting!
+In fact, one of our puppies that had been dealing with car sickness was able to travel peacefully by car from Denver to their new home Texas without vomiting!

 Caution with children

-It’s best to have children sit down and hold a puppy rather than let them carry them around.
-Mi-ki puppies are wiggly and prone to jump.
+Children will need to be taught to sit down and hold a puppy rather than let them carry them around.
+Mi-Ki puppies are wiggly and prone to jump.
 Trust me, you don’t want to end up with a broken bone or a neck or head injury on a tiny puppy!
 Always supervise children and any pet, especially small ones!
-At my house, sometimes a child will forget they left a puppy on a couch without any stairs.
+Sometimes a child will forget they left a puppy on a couch without any stairs.
 If the puppy jumps and lands hard, it can cause injuries.
 If a growth plate is damaged, it can cause a limb to become deformed.

 Caution with bigger dogs and cats

 Large dogs can easily injure your puppy, either intentionally or not.
-Curious Mi-kis will likely chase a cat and possibly get a scratch to the eye.
-Always make introductions with other pets slowly and supervise to make sure the play is gentle.
-Your Mi-ki has been pre-socialized with a large husky other Mi-Kis.
+Curious Mi-Kis will likely chase a cat and possibly get a scratch to the eye.
+Always make introductions with other pets slowly and with close supervision to make sure the play is gentle.
+Your Mi-Ki has been pre-socialized with a large husky other Mi-Kis.
 We don’t let them play with the blind cat.

 In public, always be aware of other people’s dogs.
 Train your puppy the “Lift up” command that alerts them when you’re going to pick them up.
 That way, you’ll be ready for a quick rescue should a threatening animal approach.